ignilux1/ignilux1.github.io/_pages/about.md

 Education
 ======
-* Ph.D. in Computer Science, George Mason University, Sept.
+* *Ph.D.* in Computer Science, George Mason University, Sept.
 2024 - Now
-* B.Eng. in Computer Science and Technology, Huazhong University of Science and Technology, Sept.
+* *B.Eng.* in Computer Science and Technology, Huazhong University of Science and Technology, Sept.
 2020 - June 2024

 Others
 ======
 * I like playing CRPG and platform-jumping games such as:
-  * Baldur's Gate 3
+  * *Baldur's Gate 3*, developed by Larian Studios
-  * Super Mario Odyssey
+  * *Super Mario Odyssey*, developed by Nintendo
-  * Astro Bot
+  * *Astro Bot*, developed by Team Asobi
 * My top-3 novels:
-  * One Hundred Years of Solitude, written by Garcia Marquez
+  * *One Hundred Years of Solitude*, written by Garcia Marquez
-  * Love in the Time of Cholera, written by Garcia Marquez
+  * *Love in the Time of Cholera*, written by Garcia Marquez
-  * Brothers, written by Hua Yu
+  * *Brothers*, written by Hua Yu
 * My top-3 movies:
-  * The Shawshank Redemption, directed by Frank Darabont
+  * *The Shawshank Redemption*, directed by Frank Darabont
-  * Interstellar, directed by Christopher Nolan
+  * *Interstellar*, directed by Christopher Nolan
-  * The Legend of 1900, directed by Giuseppe Tornatore
+  * *The Legend of 1900*, directed by Giuseppe Tornatore
 * I am a beginner in photography, with an APS-C camera Nikon Z50II.